We fuss over minor things. Wanting more, seeing perfection…

 I must admit, I don’t care for the messy appearance they give.
 Not that I have any such lights.
 But such things do bother my perfectionist tendencies.

-But in really thinking about it, the fact that they bothered me started bothering me!
+But in really thinking about it, the fact that they bother me started bothering me!

 They sell gadgets to hide those cords.
 Specially made casings to make them neat, pretty, and picture-perfect.